Siddhi-2204/Crop-Fertilizer-Recommendation-System/README.md

 ## 📊 Models
 - Decision Tree Classifier for Crop Recommendation
-- ML model for Fertilizer Prediction
+- Decision Tree Classifier for Fertilizer Prediction

+## 🎯Applications
+- Helps farmers choose the best crop based on soil and weather.
+- Recommends fertilizers to improve productivity.
+- Can be extended to build a web app for real-time recommendations.